mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 library called a *database connector*, such as [psycopg](http://initd.org/psycopg/) (for PostgreSQL) or [MySQL-python](https://pypi.python.org/pypi/MySQL-python/1.2.5) (for MySQL).
-Take a look at the table below which shows that ORMs can work with different web frameworks and database connectors.
+Take a look at the table below which shows how ORMs can work with different web frameworks and connectors and relational databases.

 <img src="theme/img/orm-examples.png" width="100%" alt="Examples of how varying Python ORMs can work with different connectors and backends." class="technical-diagram" />

-For example, in the above table SQLAlchemy can work with or without an accompanying web framework as well as different database connectors.
+The above table shows for example that SQLAlchemy can work with or without an accompanying web framework as well as varying database connectors.
 Developers can also use ORMs without a web framework, such as when creating a data analysis tool or a batch script without a user interface.